maximumstock/poe-currency-flip-planner/README.md

 ## Ideas & Roadmap
-See [todo.org](todo.org) for ideas, future features, etc. Feel free to send me any feedback, either via email or PR.
+See [todo.org](todo.org) (beware of org-mode format from Emacs :)) for ideas, future features, etc. Feel free to send me any feedback, either via email or PR.